Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/utilities/opacity.md

   - "/docs/utilities/opacity/"
 ---

 The `opacity` property sets the opacity level for an element.
-The opacity level describes the semantic transparency level, where `opaque` is not transparent at all, `emphasis` to `weaker` are various levels of transparency, and `transparent` is completely transparent.
+The opacity level describes the semantic transparency level, where `opaque` is not transparent at all, `strong` to `weaker` are various levels of transparency, and `transparent` is completely transparent.

 Set the opacity of an element using `.opacity-{value}` utilities.

 <div class="bd-example d-sm-flex">
   <div class="opacity-opaque p-3 m-2 bg-primary fw-bold"></div>
-  <div class="opacity-emphasis p-3 m-2 bg-primary fw-bold"></div>
+  <div class="opacity-strong p-3 m-2 bg-primary fw-bold"></div>
   <div class="opacity-medium p-3 m-2 bg-primary fw-bold"></div>
   <div class="opacity-weak p-3 m-2 bg-primary fw-bold"></div>
   <div class="opacity-weaker p-3 m-2 bg-primary fw-bold"></div>